-which fits a piecewise cubic polynomial with knots (breakpoints in the third derivative) at quintiles of the x's.
+This fits a piecewise cubic polynomial with knots (breakpoints in the third derivative) at quintiles of the x's.
 You can also explicitly specify the knot sequence and the order of the spline.
 One advantage of this approach is that it is very easy to add a partially linear model component.
 So if there is another covariate, say z, we can add a parametric component like this:

-'''

-fit <- rq(y \sim bs(x, df = 5) + z, tau = 0.33)

-'''
+fit <- rq(y~bs(x,df=5)+z,tau=.33)